Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Quang requested to cancel the above land use rights transfer contract because the land area on the land use rights certificate (LURC) is different from the actual area.

 According to Mr. Khang, he bought the above land plot in 1995 from Ms. Tran Thi Thom (residing in Loc Phat ward, Bao Loc city).
-When buying and selling, the two parties actually measured the land plot with a width of 15m, length of 70m (equivalent to 1,050m2), determined the boundary with adjacent land plots, the current status of tea land, and no land use right certificate.
+When buying and selling, the two parties actually measured the land plot with a width of 15m, length of 70m (equivalent to 1,050m2), determined the boundary with adjacent plots, the current status of tea land, and no land use rights certificate.

 In 1998, Mr. Khang applied for a land use right certificate for the above plot of land, the measurement was carried out by the cadastral officer of Loc Phat ward.
-On December 23, 1998, the People's Committee of Bao Loc Town (now Bao Loc City) issued a land use right certificate to Mr. Khang with an area of 1,682m2, belonging to plot number 198, map sheet D.87.IV.
+On December 23, 1998, the People's Committee of Bao Loc town (now Bao Loc city) issued a land use right certificate to Mr. Khang with an area of 1,682m2, belonging to plot number 198, map sheet D.87.IV.

 On June 27, 2005, both parties went to the People's Committee of Loc Phat Ward to certify the transfer contract.
-The land plot was then transferred to Mr. Quang's name on the Land Use Rights Certificate.
+The land plot was then transferred to Mr. Quang's name on the Land Use Right Certificate.

 “I bought a plot of land with an actual area of 15m wide and 70m long and I sold it to Mr. Quang with the same area of 15m wide and 70m long, not transferring it according to the area on the “red book”.
 Therefore, I do not understand why Mr. Quang sued me for the missing area of the plot of land”, Mr. Khang explained.